For urgent consular assistance call

 Solomon Islands is in an earthquake zone.
 Volcanic eruptions and tsunamis can also happen.

-The island of Savo, 35km north west of Honiara, is an active volcano.
-It last erupted between 1835 and 1847.
+The island of Savo, 35km northwest of Honiara, is an active volcano.
+It has recently experienced an increase in seismic activity.
+Before travelling to the island, you should check for updates from local authorities, including the Solomon Islands National Disaster Management Office.
+Savo last erupted between 1835 and 1847.

 To protect yourself if there's an earthquake:

-If you're near the coast or a low-lying area, move to higher ground.
+Move to higher ground if you're near the coast or a low-lying area.

 For real-time information on earthquakes, check the US Geological Service.

-To receive tsunami alerts, register with the Global Disaster Alert and Co-ordination System.
+To receive tsunami alerts, register with the International Tsunami Information Center.

 If you can't afford travel insurance, you can't afford to travel.
 This applies to everyone, no matter how healthy and fit you are.